slatedocs/slate/api_docs/source/includes/_netsuite.md

 --------- | -----------
 ACCOUNT_ID | ID of the account being deleted

+### HTTP Response Status Code

+204 No Content

 ## Get Catalog Items<code class='get'>GET</code>

-> The above command returns JSON structured like this:
+> The above command returns a JSON structured like this:

 ```json
 {